 To leverage our research and provide students with real-world policy experience, we provide high-level briefings on its key areas of focus to decision-makers in government, intergovernmental organizations, and NGOs.
 Through these briefings, students experience how international law and international law expertise relate to complex policy decision-making across the spectrum of viewpoints concerning situations of armed conflict.

-In collaboration and consultation with the Permanent Mission of Switzerland to the United Nations, we seek to translate PILAC’s research and scholarship into engagements at events at U.N.
-Missions in New York.
-The Program briefs ambassadors and senior legal and policy staff on complex challenges, and participates in and convenes side events at major meetings and conferences.
-PILAC also hosts informal meals with ambassadors and other diplomats to provide opportunities to highlight and discuss particular themes, trends, and trajectories.
+In collaboration and consultation with several Permanent Missions to the United Nations, we seek to translate HLS PILAC’s research and scholarship into engagements at events for U.N. legal, security, human-rights, and humanitarian advisors.
+The Program briefs ambassadors and senior and technical legal and policy staff on complex challenges, and participates in and convenes side events at meetings and conferences.
+HLS PILAC also hosts informal meals to provide opportunities to highlight and discuss particular themes, trends, and trajectories.